noDiego/whatsapp-claude-gpt/README.md

 - **Group Interaction**: When added to a group, the bot requires that its name be mentioned to activate and respond.
 Example: "Hi Roboto, how are you?"
 - **Context management**: The bot keeps track of a customizable number of recent messages for context, with optional reset functionality.
 - **Custom AI Integration**: Supports any AI service that implements OpenAI-compatible API endpoints.
 Simply provide the base URL and API key in the configuration to integrate your custom AI service.
+- **Customizable Bot Personality**: Personalize the bot's tone and behavior by using the `PROMPT_INFO` variable.
+Tailor the bot's interactions to suit specific group dynamics or personal preferences, whether informal and humorous, or professional and concise.

 ## Setting Up Your API Keys